-Beyond the impact of the above issues on LNG contracts, this event will review the underlying causes of current oil and gas price volatility, the dangers and opportunities, and drivers likely to affect the potential time line to rebalancing.
+Beyond the impact of the above issues on LNG contracts, this event reviewed the underlying causes of current oil and gas price volatility, the dangers and opportunities, and drivers likely to affect the potential time line to rebalancing.
 The price pressures have placed unexpected and extreme strains on operations, both in rapidly adjusting costs and in staffing international operations.
 Contracts, government instruments, joint venture and service are in a state of flux, so that flexibility is needed from all parties to ensure the industry maintains an efficient, if much lower, profile to be ready to respond as and when demand returns.
 Despite the stress there are buyers with capital to invest and transactions are being completed.

 Agnieszka Ason, Visiting Research Fellow at the Oxford Institute for Energy Studies (OIES) and the Editor of the upcoming OGEL Special Issue on Changing LNG Markets and Contracts.
 Agnieszka specialises in energy law and international dispute resolution.
 She has particular expertise, and a decade of experience, in LNG pricing disputes in European and Asian markets.
 Agnieszka lectures in international commercial and investment arbitration, and energy law and trading, at the London School of Economics, Technische Universität Berlin, Freie Universität Berlin and Queen Mary University of London, and is a Visiting Research Fellow at the OIES where she has recently published papers on force majeure and price reviews and arbitrations under Asian LNG contracts.